DevVali/djs-template/README.md

 ## Installation

-To install this repository properly, run this in your command-line interface:
+To install this repository properly, run this in your command-line interface.

 ```
 git clone https://github.com/DevVali/djs14-template.git
 ```

-After cloning the repository, you can install all required packages:
+After cloning the repository, you can install all required packages.

 ```
 npm i